Are the days of exciting new event tech startups pitching for funding with revolutionary new products a thing of the past?

 The ability to offer truly unique digital venues is the goal for Bizzabo, much like how each real-life venue makes in-person event experiences unique, a tall order for any single event tech provider.
 “There’s no single platform that can ever accommodate that…But if you open yourself to partners and by that you allow that level of custom and uniqueness of events, that’s how we think you can really fulfill that vision and the customer desire”, explains Ben-Shushan

 Under the hood, the different technologies connect through APIs.
-Still, the overall experience aims to be similar to the iOS App Store, as Bizzabo is looking to offer a tightly controlled OS that is stable and secure.
+Still, the overall experience aims to be similar to the iOS App Store, as Bizzabo is looking to offer a stable and secure, tightly controlled OS.

 The OS model has been years in the making for Bizzabo, featuring in investor pitch decks as far back as 2017.
 According to Ben-Shushan, the model provides extra value for investors, but that is not the main reason to build it.

 Bizzabo is committed to making the OS open to everyone who wishes to develop on the platform and will even be allowing some tools that compete with Bizzabo’s own, but not in all areas.
 A dedicated team provides developers guidelines and access to standard tools such as a software developer kit (SDK).

 Currently, only three apps are on offer, but Bizzabo expects this to multiply in 2022 once it officially launches its App Market.
 The company expects hundreds of apps on its OS over the next five to seven years.